Relativistic Mean-Field Treatment of Pulsar Kick from Neutrino Propagation in Magnetized Proto-Neutron: Neutron-Star Matter in the Relativistic Mean-Field Approach

-where $\psiN$, $\psiL$, $\sigma$, and $\omega$ are the nucleon, Lambda, sigma-meson and omega-meson fields, respectively, $M_N$, $M_{\Lambda}$, and $m_{\omega}$ are the masses of corresponding particles, $\gamma_{\mu}$ is the Dirac matrix, and $\tau_a$ is the Pauli matrix in the isospin spaces. ${\widetilde U} [\sigma]$ is the self-energy potential of the scalar mean-field given in Refs.~\cite{K-con,TOMO1}.
-The last term describes the vector-type iso-vector interaction between two nucleons and is equivalent to $\rho$-meson exchange \cite{SW86}.
-[Note that here and in the following we adopt natural units, i.e.~$\hbar = c = 1$]
+where $\psi_\nu$, $\psi_e$, $\psiN$, $\psiL$, $\sigma$, and $\omega$ are the electron neutrino, and electron, nucleon, Lambda, sigma-meson and omega-meson fields, respectively, with corresponding masses $m_e$, $M_N$, $M_{\Lambda}$, and $m_{\omega}$. ${\widetilde U} [\sigma]$ is the self-energy potential of the scalar mean-field given in Refs.~\cite{K-con,TOMO1}.
+The last term describes the vector isovector interaction between two nucleons, which is equivalent to $\rho$-meson exchange \cite{SW86}.
+We adopt natural units, {\it i.e.}~$\hbar = c = 1$.